corda/corda/docs/source/api-persistence.rst

                 /**
                  * The @OneToMany annotation specifies a one-to-many relationship between this class and a collection included as a field.
-                 * The @JoinColumns, and @JoinColumn annotations specify on which columns this relationship will be joined on.
+                 * The @JoinColumn and @JoinColumns annotations specify on which columns these tables will be joined on.
                  */

                 @OneToMany(cascade = CascadeType.PERSIST)